rrd108/data-mixer/README.md

 | 3  | John       | Davis     | 985631458ZZ     | M   |

 As we had only one female in our table and `first_name` is dependent on `sex`, there was nobody to mix with the first name.
 That is why Jane kept her first name.

+# CLI Usage
+The package can be used as a shell script.
+`$ vendor/bin/datamixer`

+The script will ask the PDO dsn string, username and password for connecting to the database, than the table name and the `fileds` array.

+The `fileds` array shoud be define like this:
+`first_name => sex, last_name`